therealsalami/therealsalami.github.io/README.md

 # therealsalami.github.io
 GitHub Public Page.

-This is a page that (for the time being) will be used to publish projects related to CSCI 581: Computer vision.

-There will be more updates later...
+This is a page that (for the time being) will be used to publish projects related to CSCI 492: Deep Learning There will be more updates later...

 :)